McBlankenburg/McBlankenburg/README.md

 Providing services for over 2 years on part-time as a hobbyist freelancer, selling custom-made plugins, setting up dedicated VPS game servers and creating simple custom-made websites.
 During my studies, I learned a little about microprocessors and deepened my Java knowledge.
 I am involved in open-source activities, and I am happy to teach new people who want to enter the IT industry
-(I have already managed to introduce a few to the industry :)
+and I even managed to help a few people
 Ultimately, I'm focused on scaling the application.
 Where there is scaling, there is the future.